Updated: 9 hours ago

 Veteran Housing Benefits Maryland Department of Veterans Affairs Charlotte Hall Veterans Home

 Maryland VA operates Charlotte Hall Veteran’s Home in Charlotte Hall, MD

-Space in the home is offered to honorably discharged Maryland veterans and their spouses.
+Space in the home is offered to honorably discharge Maryland veterans and their spouses.
 Applicants must be at least 62 and be classified as disabled by the veteran's administration or the Social Security Administration.

 The Department of Veterans Affairs offers a per diem amount for home residents.
 Charlotte Hall provides assisted living care and nursing home services.

 Medical Services include:

 ● On-site nurse practitioner and physician’s assistant